ArcovanBreda/CEConvDL2/blogpost.md

 $$

 #### LAB Equivariance
 Hue equivariance in LAB space can be modeled as a 2D rotation on the *a* and *b* channels.
-However, due to the differences that arise when converting between RGB/HSV and LAB space as outlined below it could be difficult for a hue equivariant model trained on LAB space hue equivariance to also become equivariant to hue space shifted images in RGB/HSV format which are thereafter converted to LAB format.
+However, due to the differences that arise when converting between RGB/HSV and LAB space as outlined below, it could be difficult for a hue equivariant model trained on LAB space hue equivariance to also become equivariant to hue space shifted images in RGB/HSV format which are thereafter converted to LAB format.

 <div align="center">
   <img src="blogpost_imgs/hue_shift_comparison.jpg" alt="Hue shift in different image spaces" width="600px">

-  *Figure A.3: An example image (original far left) hue space shifted multiple times in HSV (angular addition), RGB (3D rotation), and LAB (2D rotation) space, thereafter converted to RGB space for visualization. ([source](CEConv/plot_hue_comparison.py))*
+  *Figure 5: An example image (original far left) hue space shifted multiple times in HSV (angular addition), RGB (3D rotation), and LAB (2D rotation) space, thereafter converted to RGB space for visualization. ([source](CEConv/plot_hue_comparison.py))*
 </div>

-Figure A.3 shows this difference with a hue shift in RGB and HSV space resulting in the same image however performing the same shift in LAB space and thereafter converting back to RGB space resulting in a slightly different colored image.
+Figure 5 shows this difference with a hue shift in RGB and HSV space resulting in the same image.
+However, performing the same shift in LAB space and converting it back to RGB space afterwards, results in a slightly different colored image.

 For the LAB space, only a hue shift equivariant model is implemented.
 For this, the theory in Section [Color Equivariance](#color-equivariance) is applicable with the only exception being the reparameterization of <!--the group--> $H_n$: